 Why It’s a Fun Family Field Trip

 Yale University’s deeply endowed pockets have blessed this city with a wealth of museums.
 The big draw for families is The Peabody Museum of Natural History.
 Dinosaur fans will be smiling big when they enter the Great Hall of Dinosaurs, home to the museum’s collection of dinosaur skeletons and to a huge mural of, you guessed it, dinosaurs.
 The Discovery Room houses a colony of leaf-cutter ants that you can view going about their busy days through clear plastic tubes.
 Colorful Poison dart frogs are attention getting.
-Fiesta Latina will take place on Saturday, October 2.
-Latin American cultures will be celebrated with music, dance, crafts and storytelling for kids of all ages.
-A new hands-on exhibit, Black Holes: Space Warps and Time Twists, is set to open on October 9th.
-Admission is $9 for adults, $5 for kids 3-18.
+Fiesta Latina takes place every October when Latin American cultures are celebrated with music, dance, crafts and storytelling for kids of all ages.
+Admission is $13 for adults, $6 for kids 3-18.

 The Yale Center for British Art greets visiting families with an interactive Family Gallery Activity pack that should keep the kids engaged.
 Yale University Art Gallery presents the 2nd Sunday Family program: Stories and Art on the second Sunday of each month at 1pm.
 Gallery staff members read folktales from around the globe and relate them to various works of art in the collection.
 Drawing materials are provided.
 These museums are free of charge.